NavyaG-lab/Tech-writer/itaipu/create_basic_dataset.md

 - `definition` method.
 This is the core of your object.
 All the logic involved in creating your dataset will be placed here.
 Well, hopefully not **all** your logic, because you'll divide your code neatly into small functions that can be easily tested, won't you?
 Good.

-- `attributeOverrides` property.
+- `attributes` property.
 This Set contains the definition of what your output will be.
-The collumn names, if any field is primary key or not, if it is nullable, the collumn **description** field etc.
+The column names, if any field is primary key or not, if it is nullable, the column **description** field etc.

 - `ownerSquad` property.
 That's the squad that owns that dataset.